-The rapid rise in the value of pictures by Thomas Gainsborough and also by Reynolds in the mid 19th century was partly because of the Rothschild family, including Ferdinand de Rothschild, began collecting them.
+The rapid rise in the value of pictures by Thomas Gainsborough and also by Joshua Reynolds in the mid-19th century was partly because of the Rothschild family, including Ferdinand de Rothschild, began collecting them.
 In 2011, Gainsborough's portrait of Miss Read (Portrait of Mrs. Frances Villebois) was sold for a record price of $9,000,000.
-Thomas Gainsborough Portrait of Mrs. Sarah Siddons oil reproduction on canvas (show below) can be seen being painted in Our Artists section.
+Thomas Gainsborough Portrait of Mrs. Sarah Siddons oil reproduction on canvas (shown below) can be seen being painted in Our Artists section.

 Artists Influencing Thomas Gainsborough: Hubert Gravelot, William Hogarth, Francis Hayman, Anthony Van Dyck.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist.